-(2) This property shares a name with, but is distinct from, Denison's Moon Lake property listed on the prior page.
+(2) This property shares a name with, but is distinct from, Denison's Moon Lake property listed in the prior table.

 Additionally, Denison is indirectly involved in the Kiggavik project in Nunavut through its 50% ownership of JCU:

 Projects JCU Ownership JV Partner Kiggavik 33.8118% Orano Canada; Urangesellschaft Canada Ltd.